motion-kit/motion-kit/README.md

 end
 ```

-For your own custom classes, you can provide a Layout class by calling the
+For your own custom classes, or built-in classes that don't already have a
+`Layout` class defined, you can provide a Layout class by calling the `targets`
-`targets` method in your class body.
+method in your class body.

 ```ruby
 # Be sure to extend an existing Layout class, otherwise you'll lose a lot of